Skip navigation

 What is it used for?

 A fecal occult blood test is commonly used as a screening test to help find colorectal cancer before you have symptoms.
-The test also has other uses.
-It may be done when there is concern about bleeding in the digestive tract from other conditions.
+The test may also be used to check for other conditions that can cause gastrointestinal (GI) bleeding.

 In certain cases, the test is used to help find the cause of anemia.
-And it can help tell the difference between irritable bowel syndrome (IBS), which usually doesn't cause bleeding, and inflammatory bowel disease (IBD), which is likely to cause bleeding.
+It can also help tell the difference between irritable bowel syndrome (IBS), which usually doesn't cause bleeding, and inflammatory bowel disease (IBD), which is likely to cause bleeding.

 But a fecal occult blood test alone cannot diagnose any condition.
-If your test results show blood in your stool, you will likely need other tests to diagnose the exact cause.
+If your test results show blood in your stool, you will likely need other tests to find the exact cause.

 Why do I need a fecal occult blood test?